mujeebminhas88-lab/Client-Pulse/README.md

-# Client-Pulse
 ClientPulse is a lightweight AI dashboard that scores mortgage brokerage clients on a 0–100 health index using activity recency, pending documents, renewal urgency, and communication responsiveness.
+It automatically segments each account as Healthy, Needs Attention, At-Risk, or an Upsell Opportunity, with a plain-English reason for every flag — and an optional Claude-powered layer that generates a specific next-best-action per client.
+Built as a scaled-down version of the retention logic already running in BrokerMind AI.